abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mlfow-axion/setup_tracking.md

 DOCUMENTATION_URL="https://documentation.suse.com/"
 ```

+This confirms you are on an Arm-based VM

 ## Update your system

+Update all system packages:

 ```bash
 sudo zypper refresh
 sudo zypper update -y
 ```
+This ensures your system is up to date before installing anything.

 ## Install required dependencies

+Now install Python 3.11 and other tools:

 ```bash
 sudo zypper install -y \